tripav2/engineering-portfolio-/README.md

 ![GitHub Use Template](/assets/readme/enter-folder-name.png)
 4. create a markdown file by entering index.md.
 ![GitHub Use Template](/assets/readme/index-md.png)
 5. In the text field paste the below "front-matter" template and fill out the title, description, skills, and name of the main project image that you want to use.
-This is the summary of the project that will be used to display the project in the main page.
+This is the summary of the project that will be used to display the project in the main page. **Be careful** not to leave any space before the front matter deliminators "---".
+It causes syntax error, and  your page will not be built.

     ```md
     ---
     layout: post
     title: project title
     description:  short description of the project
     skills:
     - skill 1
     - skill 2
     main-image: /project.webp
     ---
     ```
 6. then click **Submit changes** to create the file.
 7. Upload your image in the same folder by clicking **Add file - upload files**.